mozilla-services/consvc-shepherd/docs/quickStart.md

 $ ./manage.py runserver localhost:8001
 ```

 This will start a development server that reloads on changes to the files.
-You
-can access the configuration part of the site at
+You can access the configuration part of the site at:
 `[http://localhost:8000/admin](http://localhost:8000/admin).`

 ### Docker set up